mobxjs/mobx-state-tree/README.md

 Views versus actions

+Exception: `"Invariant failed: Side effects like changing state are not allowed at this point."` indicates that a view function tries to modifies a model.
+This is only allowed in actions.

 ## Protecting the state tree

 By default it is allowed to both directly modify a model or through an action.